shaunol/docker-nginx-aspnet/README.md

 docker-nginx-aspnet
 ==================

-A minimal CentOS 6.4 install Docker's official image with mono and nginx installed to serve a sample ASP.NET application.
+A minimal CentOS 6.4 install based on Docker's official image with mono and nginx installed to serve a sample ASP.NET application.

 This should just serve as an example of putting these tools together and not be used in production.

 Usage
 ==================

+Start the container:
-`docker run -d -p 80:80 shaunol/nginx-aspnet`
+`docker run -t -i -p 80:80 shaunol/nginx-aspnet /bin/bash`

+Once inside the containers' shell:

+Start fastcgi-mono-server:
+`/usr/bin/fastcgi-mono-server4 /applications=/:/usr/aspnet/ /socket=tcp:127.0.0.1:9000 &`

+Start nginx:
+`/usr/sbin/nginx`

 You should now be able to access the ASP.NET MVC4 sample page via http://docker-container-ip/